magmafoundation/Magma-Blog/src/blog/2022-04-30-why-we-moved-to-gitlab.md

   - mohist
 thumbnail: /assets/images/blog/magma-gitlab.png
 thumbnailAlt: Why we moved to GitLab
-description: Why we moved to GitLab
+description: A small rundown of what happened and what we have planned
 ---
 ### Heyo!